AngusMcLure/PoolTestR/README.md

 PrevByVillage <- PoolPrev(SimpleExampleData, Result, NumInPool, Village)
 PrevByVillage
 ```
-Similarly if we want to estimate prevalence seperately for each year (but ignoring differences between places):
+Similarly if we want to estimate prevalence separately for each year (but ignoring differences between places):
 ```R
 PrevByYear <- PoolPrev(SimpleExampleData, Result, NumInPool, Year)
 PrevByYear
 ```
-If we want to estimate prevalence seperately for each combination of region AND year:
+If we want to estimate prevalence separately for each combination of region AND year:
 ```R
 PrevByRegionYear <- PoolPrev(SimpleExampleData, Result, NumInPool, Region, Year) PrevByRegionYear
 ```

-If we had more varaibles we wanted to group the data by (e.g. climate, season, sex, age...) we could keep on adding the appropriate column names to the function call.
+If we had more variables we wanted to group the data by (e.g. climate, season, sex, age...) we could keep on adding the appropriate column names to the function call.
 But remember that the more groups you split your data into, the fewer samples in each group which will usually lead to wider confidence/credible intervals.

 In some cases it may be appropriate to use a regression framework to estimate prevalence and adjust for variables (such as year) instead of stratifying.
 The following fits a logistic-type regression model treating region as a categorical variable and Year as an ordinal (with linear trend on the logit scale).
 The inputs follow the same pattern as the ```glm``` function, with an additional argument for the the pool sizes.